Mute Video

-Drop a video, get the same video back with the audio track stripped out.
-We do not re-encode the picture — the video stream is copied bit-for-bit, so there is zero quality loss and the whole thing finishes in seconds.
+The fastest free way to mute a video online.
+Drop an MP4, MOV, or WebM and get the same video back with the audio stripped out — the video stream is stream-copied bit-for-bit, so there's zero quality loss and the whole thing finishes in seconds.
+Perfect for autoplay-muted social embeds, removing copyrighted background music, or prepping a clean track for a fresh voiceover.

 • Up to 500 MB